 Additional Note: All 60-Credit Rule courses (discussed in 4.6.2 below) count toward the 90 credits needed for degree.
 (But not all '90-Credit Rule' courses satisfy the Diploma Privilege-related 60-Credit Rule.)

 Please note that the JD & Diploma Privilege Worksheets located at the end of this chapter are useful for keeping track of both your J.D. degree and Diploma Privilege requirements.

 Within the 90 “hours” (or credits), students must complete the following Graduation Requirement courses:

-(1) The First-Year Program: Contracts I, Torts I, Civil Procedure I, Introduction to Substantive Criminal Law, Legal Research & Writing I & II (a grade of C- or better must be earned to receive credit in LR&W I & II; Law School Rule 3.11), Property, and two mandatory electives such as Contracts II; Civil Procedure II; Constitutional Law I; Introduction to Criminal Procedure; Legal Process; International Law; Administrative Law; Business Organizations I. (Note that elective choices can vary from year to year) (Law School Rule 3.01).
+(1) The First-Year Program: Contracts I, Torts I, Civil Procedure I, Introduction to Substantive Criminal Law, Legal Research & Writing I & II, Property, and two mandatory electives such as Civil Procedure II; Constitutional Law I; Contracts II; Introduction to Criminal Procedure; International Law; Legislation and Regulation; and Business Organizations I. (Note that elective choices vary from year to year) (Law School Rule 3.01).

 - Administrative Law

 - Chinese Law